Capture method — Demersal otter trawl

 Plaice is a bottom-dwelling flatfish.
 It spawns in the early months of the year (January to March) and sometimes makes long spawning migrations.
 North Sea plaice reach between 35 and 45 cm in their 6th year.
 It is a long-lived species, becoming sexually mature at 3-7 years (females) 2-6 (males) and living 30 years or more.
 Maximum reported age 50 years.

-The assessment is indicative of trends only.
-Spawning stock biomass (SSB) has decreased significantly since the 1990s and has been below Blim since 2002.
-Fishing mortality (F) is highly variable and has been above Flim for the entire time-series.
-Recruitment decreased until 2003 and has been low since then.
-Stock size has declined to well below Blim, the lowest observed level, and fishing pressure is too high and estimated as above the proxy for F MSY.
+This is a data limited stock, so proxies are used for MSY BTrigger (1.74) and FMSY (0.35).
+Spawning stock biomass (SSB) has been well below Blim (1.25) since 2002, and in 2018 it was 0.31.
+Fishing mortality (F) is highly variable and has been above Flim (0.58) for the entire time-series.
+In 2018, F was 0.91.
+Recruitment has continuously declined since recording began in 1993.
 The apparent reduction in SSB since the early 2000s is mainly driven by a reduction in abundance of young fish in recent years and high fishing mortality.
 However, it is unclear whether this lack of young fish in the landings is due to increased discarding or poor recruitment.

-ICES advises that when the precautionary approach is applied, there should be zero catch in each of the years 2019 and 2020.
+ICES advises that when the precautionary approach is applied, there should be zero catch in 2020 and 2021.
+This is because SSB is estimated to be well below Blim and is likely to remain so in 2020-2022.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab